Ricky Butcher: 2008–2012

 When Bianca is jailed for attacking Connor Stanley (Arinze Kene) in 2011, Ricky struggles to support his children, so he accepts a job in Dubai where he is arrested for indecency after being caught swimming naked in the sea.
 He is fined and deported, leaving him with no money upon his return to Walford.
 From prison, Bianca blames her family's money problems on Ricky, and Ricky seeks comfort from Mandy who has returned to Walford.
 After reliving their youth and taking drugs, Ricky and Mandy have sex again.
 Later, Mandy confesses that their one-night stand in 1994 left her pregnant, but their baby daughter, Kira, died shortly after birth.
 Ricky immediately regrets having sex with Mandy and decides not to tell Bianca upon her release from prison; however, Bianca discovers the truth on New Year's Day 2012, the same night the Butchers are left distraught by Pat's death from pancreatic cancer.
 Following Pat's funeral, Bianca realises she cannot forgive Ricky's latest infidelity; she ends their marriage, forcing Ricky to leave Walford.
 He returns in June for Janine's wedding to Michael Moon (Steve John Shepherd), along with Tiffany, Morgan and Diane.
 Janine goes into premature labour and Ricky sits with his newborn niece, Scarlett Moon (Amelie), as she fights for survival.
 Later, he argues with Morgan's biological father, Ray Dixon (Chucky Venn), about their parenting methods, but they call a truce.
 He becomes Scarlett's godfather at her baptism, along with Whitney as her godmother, before leaving with the children again.

-In August 2015, off-screen, he agrees to let Liam and his girlfriend Cindy Williams (Mimi Keene) live with him in Germany.
-He advises Liam against taking money from the Beales and offers to train him to become a mechanic.
-When Janine returns in September 2021, she reveals that Ricky could not cope with COVID-19 and the subsequent lockdowns, causing him to suffer a nervous breakdown.
-In March 2022, Tiffany joins Ricky in Germany with her husband Keegan Butcher-Baker (Zack Morris).
-It is revealed that despite Ricky living in Germany for years, he does not speak the language.